- Large bucket or tank full of water. A clear tank or aquarium is ideal.

 terephthalate) or #2 (HDPE, high density polyethylene).
 These plastics sink in water (although students may

-discover that they can make the bottle float if the lid is on).
+discover that they can make the bottle float).
 Lids are often #5 (PP, polypropylene), which floats in

 water.
 What are the implications of these properties?
 What animals might come into contact with these different